12.1: Where and how do hurricanes form?

 - The South Atlantic Ocean

-- The Eastern South Pacific Ocean (Near South America)
+- The Eastern South Pacific Ocean (near South America)

-- b&c only.
+- b & c only.

-- While many of these storms form in the tropics they ___________ cross the equator and into the other hemisphere.
+- While many of these storms form in the tropics they _______ cross the equator and into the other hemisphere.

-- Always
+- always

-- Never
+- never

-- This is because on the equator the ____________ becomes zero, preventing air from “spinning” in cyclonic motion.
+- This is because on the equator the ________ becomes zero, preventing air from “spinning” in cyclonic motion.

-- Friction Force
+- Frictional Force

 - Coriolis Force

-- Gravity Force
+- Gravitational Force

-In addition to the ingredients mentioned in question 1, hurricanes need two key ingredients in order to form:
+In addition to the ingredients mentioned in question 1, hurricanes need two more key ingredients in order to form:

-- Notice from Figure 12.1.1 that California, on the west coast of North America gets very few hurricanes.
+- Notice from Figure 12.1.1 that California, on the west coast of North America, gets very few hurricanes.
 This is likely because:

 - California is too far away from the equator